writecleancode/where2eat/README.md

 The application was written mainly to consolidate React, unit tests, Storybook and Typescript, and to practice data retrieval with the Rest API architecture using Axios.

+Part of the data is fetched from DatoCMS with GraphQL just to demonstrate the ability of using GraphQL.

 The app was written based on a mobile-first approach and it's fully responsive 📱💻🖥

 Accessibility is at a high level ♿